Become a member of BioTechniques (it's free!) and receive the latest news in the life sciences and member-exclusives.

 Written by Aisha Al-Janabi (Assistant Editor)

-Our brains are optimized to live with gravity, but how does it adapt to the different laws of physics experienced up in space?
+Our brains are optimized to live with gravity, but how do they adapt to the different laws of physics experienced up in space?

 Researchers at the University of Antwerp and the University of Liège (both Belgium) have identified areas of the brain that adapt to being in space for an extended period of time, with some of these changes remaining for up to 8 months after returning back to Earth.
 This finding could help prepare astronauts for longer space missions.